How to Become a Natural Sciences Manager: Is it the Right Career for You?

 • Technology Innovation: Overseeing the creation of cutting-edge materials and products, such as biodegradable plastics or advanced sensors.

-By combining scientific expertise with leadership skills, Natural Sciences Managers ensure that complex research projects bring tangible benefits for society.
+By combining scientific expertise with leadership skills, Natural Sciences Managers ensure that complex research projects bring tangible benefits to society.
 Their work advances science and addresses some of the most pressing challenges of our time.

 What Is the Working Environment for a Natural Sciences Manager?